MaskingTechnology/jitar/documentation/docs/monitor/procedures.md

     link: /monitor/health

 next:
-    text: Nodes
+    text: Workers
-    link: /monitor/nodes
+    link: /monitor/workers

 ---

 # Procedures

-Both the [gateway service](../fundamentals/runtime-services#gateway) and the [node service](../fundamentals/runtime-services#node) keep a list of functions ([FQNs](../fundamentals/building-blocks#fully-qualified-name-fqn)) that can be run as remote procedures using the [RPC API](../integrate/rpc-api).
+Both the [gateway service](../fundamentals/runtime-services#gateway) and the [worker service](../fundamentals/runtime-services#worker) keep a list of functions ([FQNs](../fundamentals/building-blocks#fully-qualified-name-fqn)) that can be run as remote procedures using the [RPC API](../integrate/rpc-api).
 This list can be requested with the procedures API.

 ```http
 GET http://proxy.example.com:3000/procedures HTTP/1.1